nrkno/sofie-quantel-gateway/README.md

     yarn build

-This package has automated tests that run with [jest]().
+This package has automated tests that run with _jest_.
 Test with:

     yarn test